ory/hydra/README.md

 <!--BEGIN ADOPTERS-->
 The ORY community stands on the shoulders of individuals, companies, and maintainers.
-We thank everyone involved - from submitting bug reports and feature requests, to contributing patches, to sponsoring our work.
+We thank everyone involved - from submitting bug reports and feature requests to contributing patches to sponsoring our work.
 Our community is 1000+ strong and growing rapidly.
 The ORY stack protects 1.200.000.000+ API requests every month with over 15.000+ active service nodes.
-Our small but expert team would have never been able to achieve this without each and everyone of you.
+Our small but expert team would have never been able to achieve this without each and every one of you.

 The following list represents companies that have accompanied us along the way and that have made outstanding contributions to our ecosystem. *If you think that your company deserves a spot here, reach out to <a href="mailto:hi@ory.sh">hi@ory.sh</a> now*!